 Terms of Trade

-These Terms govern the supply of any Services ordered by you on the myQAP Portal.
-By enrolling in a Program, you acknowledge that you agree to accept and be legally bound by these Terms.
+These Terms govern the supply of any Services ordered by you on the myQAP portal.
+By enrolling in a Program, you acknowledge and agree to accept and be legally bound by these Terms.

 1 Definitions and interpretation

 In these Terms, the following words have the meanings set out below:

 (1) Business Day means a day that is not a Saturday, Sunday or any other day which is a public holiday in the place where an act is to be performed or a payment is to be made.

 (3) Claim means any demand, claim, action, or proceeding.

 (4) Customer or Participant means the person or entity who enrols in a program.

 (5) Data Analysis Assessment Criteria Handbook means the handbook accessible through the myQAP Portal that provides customers with information regarding procedures and policies for data analysis, assessment criteria and report interpretation across all pathology disciplines.

 (6) Delivery Date means the date on which a product is delivered to the point of delivery.